lucamozza/simple-template-matrix/README.md

 A simple all-template matrix class for C++
 ==========================================

-This project is useful when you just need to do some simple matrix computations in C++, and you don't want to add a complex framework such as Armadillo or Eigen as a dependency.
+This project is useful when you just need to do some simple matrix computations in C++, and you don't want to add a complex linear algebra framework as a dependency.

 Pros: